 Mrs Heidi Armstrong

-Mrs Heidi Armstrong has been pastoral deputy head at Putney High since September 2015.
+Mrs Heidi Armstrong has been Deputy Head Pastoral and then Head of Senior School at Putney High since September 2015.
 She began her teaching career in 2004 at another GDST school, Croydon High, having previously worked in finance.
 She was promoted from being a teacher of German to be head of department, then head of house and exams officer.
 In 2010 she was appointed head of sixth form, when she also became part of the senior leadership team.
 Her main responsibility at Putney is leading the school’s pastoral team, all safeguarding matters and overseeing the day to day running of the school.
 She believes that the school’s success in delivering excellent pastoral care is the result of the depth of experience coupled with intelligent application of the best research.
 Furthermore, she feels strongly that pupil voice and the ability to debate confidently should be encouraged in all aspects of school life as it is integral to the positive wellbeing of the pupils.

 Mrs Armstrong’s first degree is from the University of Nottingham, where she read German.
 She went on to gain a PGCE in Modern Languages from Kingston University and has a Masters in Education from the University of Buckingham.